AWegnerGitHub/awegnergithub.github.io-content/2018_02_20_review_of_django_course_from_basic_to_advance.md

 There are technical issues with the course too:

  - The instructor is using Django 1.9.
-There is three years out of date at this point.
+This is three years out of date at this point.
  - Installation instructions tell users to use administration or `sudo` rights for all Python libraries
  - Installation instructions are done using `easy_install` not `pip`